 I used to use plastic toothbrushes, but when the bristles became worn, the toothbrush went straight into the trash.
 Nowadays, a sustainable and plastic-free alternative is to use a bamboo toothbrush, which is biodegradable.
 I purchased a bamboo toothbrush from the Danish brand Suztain Naturals.
 The packaging of the toothbrush is also made from kraft paper, which is compostable.
 If you currently use plastic toothbrushes, I suggest switching to a bamboo toothbrush for a plastic-free alternative.

 Cora offers eco-friendly options for menstrual products, which I have tried the last time I was in the US.
 Regular tampons often come wrapped in plastic and have a plastic applicator and string while pads are also wrapped in plastic and have an absorbent plastic layer, and both end up in the trash after use.
-The Cora Cup eliminates the need for tampons and pads, and there are other brands of reusable menstrual cups like OrganiCup, Diva Cup, and Mooncup as well.
+The Cora Cup eliminates the need for tampons and pads, and there are other brands of reusable menstrual cups like Cherriful, OrganiCup, Diva Cup, and Mooncup as well.
 Cora also offers applicator free tampons that are made entirely from organic cotton, but their pads have a plastic leakproof layer, and Cora only ships to the US.
 However, there are other brands of sustainable and plastic-free tampons and pads including Oi, Natracare, TOTM, and Ohne.
-There are also reusable cloth pads as another sustainable option.
+There are also reusable cloth pads as well as the WUKA Period Pants as other sustainable options.

 Prices vary at Cora